llmnjust-afk/ICLR2027_KD/README.md

 ## 🧠 Introduction

 **MGD³** presents a novel approach to dataset distillation by leveraging pre-trained diffusion models without the need for fine-tuning.
-The method enhances diversity and fidelity in synthetic datasets through a three-stage process:
+The method enhances diversity and representativeness in synthetic datasets through a three-stage process:

 1. **Mode Discovery**: Identifies distinct data modes within each class.
 2. **Mode Guidance**: Steers the diffusion process toward the discovered modes.
 3. **Stop Guidance**: Transitions to unguided diffusion to prevent artifacts.

-This approach ensures high-quality, diverse synthetic datasets suitable for training robust models.
+This approach ensures representative and diverse synthetic datasets suitable for training models.

 For more details, visualizations, and supplementary materials, visit the [Project Page](https://jachansantiago.com/mode-guided-distillation/).